end2endzone/end2endzone-hugo/content/blog/2016-12-22-how-to-convert-arduino-code-to-actual-rtttl-melodies-using-librtttl-and-anyrtttl.md

   * Code from pastebin:&nbsp;<http://pastebin.com/q76D0asp>
   * Cache version here:&nbsp;[FULL Game of Thrones Theme Song on Arduino](http://www.end2endzone.com/wp-content/uploads/2016/05/FULL-Game-of-Thrones-Theme-Song-on-Arduino.ino)

-Modify the code by adding the _&quot;Arduino tone and delay functions overrides&quot;_ to the code.
+Modify the code by adding the _"Arduino tone and delay functions overrides"_ to the code.
 Once done, the code should be looking like this:

 {{< hightlight-static-file file="/static/wp-content/uploads/2016/05/FULL-Game-of-Thrones-Theme-Song-on-Arduino-call-extraction-version.ino" lang="" >}}